Raghuvp01/winePrediction/README.md

 18. Download and install Apache Spark on EC2 instance
 19. Set the environment variables for both java and spark
 20. Load the saved model from S3 bucket
+21. Download the ValidationDataset.csv from S3
-21. Run the model using command "spark-submit WinePrediction.py"
+22. Run the model using command "spark-submit WinePrediction.py"
-22. Terminate the EC2 instance
+23. Terminate the EC2 instance